Awareness of Eco-Friendly Practices / Products

 Using such data can increase the effectiveness of any promotion activities.

 3) It is very important that the enumerators are well-trained in probing methods, so that the respondents mention all the benefits they are aware of.
 Without proper probing, it is likely that they might forget to mention some of the benefits they know.
-At the same time, the probing must be done in a sensitive manner, so that respondents do not feel pushed to mention more benefits.
+At the same time, the probing must be done sensitively, so that respondents do not feel pushed to mention more benefits.

 4) Consider also collecting and analysing data on who people heard about the product / practice from.
 This might help you understand whether any changes in people's awareness can be attributed to your intervention.